How are the etchings on the fruit made?

 There are no limitations on the types of designs the system can label on the fruit.
 Your fruit can be labeled with any text or design markings including your logo, taglines, hashtags, and more.
 As a general rule, the more complex the design, the longer it takes to mark the fruit.
 We accept images in vector formats ai, eps, or pdf.

-Do I need to switch fruit distributors?
-We can deliver directly to you from our warehouse or we are happy to explore establishing a relationship with your preferred distributor.
+We deliver directly to you from our warehouse or, if you’re a business, we are happy to explore establishing a relationship with your preferred distributor.

 Yes, the labeling system is flexible enough to accommodate multiple markings for wedges.

-The fruit we deliver is as fresh as if you purchased it directly from your own distributor.
+The fruit we deliver is as fresh as if you purchased it directly from your own distributor and usually fresher than what you find in supermarkets.
 In most cases, you will receive your fruit within 1 week from the time that it leaves the packing house of origin.

-No. CitrusMark holds an exclusive field of use license to the patents covering the Natural Light Labeling system for novelty, advertising, and marketing applications.
+No. Citrusmark holds an exclusive field of use license to the patents and other intellectual property covering the Natural Light Labeling system for novelty, advertising, and marketing applications.